 - Completion of all program evaluations and long-term follow-up.

 The award funds (including the matching institutional funds) are meant to cover: Registration, lodging and transportation fees for all of the above courses, participation in the executive coaching program, and SUS processing and administrative fees.
 Please note that the registration fee for the SUS Leadership Agility Program includes lodging and meals but participants are required to provide their own transportation for this course.

 2. 300 word essay describing interest in the program, accomplishments to date and personal goals

 3. Letter of support from department chair confirming commitment for release time to fulfill program requirements

 5. Curriculum Vitae

-This program is funded with support from SUS, SBAS and SAGES.
+This program is funded with support from SUS, SBAS, SAGES, and EAST.